mishmanners/GitHub-Like-A-Boss/markdowntricks.md

 Now your issue/PR is all nice and tidy.

+NOTE: the summary will flyout at the end of your issue/comment/PR.
+Ie. if you have other text below this, your summary and details tag will be expanded below this.
+Give it a try by clicking on "Click here to see the error log".

 ## Diff viewer

 We recently showed you how to view [differences in 3D images](https://twitter.com/github/status/1366523816541904897).
 You can also use backticks to view diff in markdown.